Twisted cuprate van der Waals heterostructures with controlled Josephson coupling

 Gold contacts are first established on the BSCCO flake, whereas the gold contacting pads are subsequently deposited with the chromium adhesion layer.
-This two steps evaporation aims at avoiding the deposition of the Cr directly onto the flakes since Cr oxidizes by ripping off oxygen molecules from the BSCCO.
+To avoid local heating that causes loss of oxygen dopants the evaporation rate is set as low as fractions of $\SI{}{\angstrom\per\second}$.
+This implies that each deposition lasts around 3 hours, including the pumping and the venting of the chamber.
+The two steps evaporation aims at avoiding Cr directly onto the flakes since Cr oxidizes by ripping off oxygen molecules from the BSCCO.
 This undesired chemical reaction would lead to an insulating behavior of the region underlying the contact layer, strongly degrading the superconducting properties of the entire device\,\cite{ghosh2020demand}.
 Using this protocol, we obtain the high-quality electrical contact with the areal resistance smaller than $\SI{50}{\kilo\ohm\micro\meter^2}$, an order of magnitude lower than the contact resistance resulting from a single evaporation (Au/Cr) on BSCCO under our conditions.
 Figure\,\hyperref[fig:stacking]{1(b)} displays four representative twisted-JJs devices investigated in this study.
 All the flakes show a similar optical color contrast which corresponds to the thickness range of 30-$\SI{60}{\nano\meter}$.
 According to our experience and under our experimental conditions, below this thickness the JJ is of lower electronic quality or not entirely superconducting, possibly due to the lower robustness of each flake and due to the high spatial atomic modulation in thin crystals that affects the flatness of the interface.